asahad/ETL-and-Analysics-on-Chicago-Crime-Data/README.md

 ## Project Components

 ### Part I: Database Design and ETL
-- **Reverse Engineering**: We begin by reverse engineering an existing source RDBMS using metadata SQL queries.
+- **Reverse Engineering**: This involves reverse engineering an existing source RDBMS using metadata SQL queries.
 This helps identify table structures and attributes essential for reconstructing the database schema in a new environment.
 - **DDL Implementation**: Utilizing DDL, we implement a series of tables within the `dsa_student` database schema on a Postgres server, mirroring the structure of the source database.
 - **ER Diagram**: An Entity Relationship Diagram is constructed to visually represent the database's structural blueprint.
 - **Database Connections**: We establish robust connections between the source and destination databases to facilitate data flow.